Working with Bokeh models¶

 The primary components of the low-level API are models, which are objects that have attributes that can be automatically serialized in a way that lets them be reconstituted as BokehJS models.
 Technically, models are classes that inherit from HasProps at some point:

 class Whatever(HasProps): """ `Whatever` model. """

 Models contain properties, which are class attributes of type

-The IntProps model represents objects that have three integer values,
+The IntProps model represents objects that have two integer values,

-There is wide variety of property types, ranging from primitive types such as:
+There is a wide variety of property types, ranging from primitive types such as:

 List— for a list of one type of objects:

 to finally some specialized types like: